Conditional nonlinear expectations: Choquet's theorem

 \section{Choquet's theorem}

-For convenience, we briefly sketch the proof of Choquet's theorem for nonlinear expectations; a detailed proof is given e.g.~in \cite[Section 2]{bartl2017robust}.
-Let $\mathcal{E}(\cdot)\colon\mathcal{L}(\Omega)\to\mathbb{R}$ be a increasing convex functional which preserves the constants, is continuous from above on $C_b(\Omega)$, and continuous from below on $\mathcal{L}(\Omega)$.
+For convenience, a brief sketch the proof of Choquet's theorem for nonlinear expectations is given below; a detailed proof is given e.g.~in \cite[Section 2]{bartl2017robust}.
+Let $\mathcal{E}(\cdot)\colon\mathcal{L}(\mathcal{F})\to\mathbb{R}$ be an increasing convex functional which preserves the constants, is continuous from above on $C_b(\Omega)$, and continuous from below on $\mathcal{L}(\mathcal{F})$.
 By monotonicity, $\mathcal{E}(\cdot)$ is continuous w.r.t.~the maximum norm on $C_b(\Omega)$ so that the Fenchel-Moreau / Hahn-Banach theorem implies